tobyornottobe/maraoz.github.io/_posts/2021-10-23-computational-contracts.md

 It's more precise, unambiguous, complete, and it sounds less like a buzzword.
 A computational contract is a contract that is defined, enforced, and/or executed computationally.
 That's it!
 Clear and simple.

-I know it's probably too late to change how everyone calls ~smart~ computational contracts, but I had to try.
+I know it's probably too late to change how everyone calls <s>smart</s> computational contracts, but I had to try.

 ### Acknowledgements
 I first heard "computational contracts" in [Lex Fridman's interview with Stephen Wolfram](https://www.youtube.com/watch?v=4-SGpEInX_c).